CarlosSanabriaM/flink-sql-poc/README.md

 Step 4:
 ![Step 4](docs/images/intellij-4.png)

-If the configuration property `convert-sql-output-to-datastream` is false, changes in the output Table will be printed in the IntelliJ `Run console`.
+If the configuration property `sql-output=SQL_TABLE`, changes in the output Table will be printed in the IntelliJ `Run console`.

-If it's true, only changes to output DataStreams will be printed.
+If the configuration property `sql-output=RETRACT_STREAM` or `sql-output=UPSERT_STREAM`, only changes to output DataStreams will be printed.

 ### 5. Create tmux session and Kafka consumer to the output topic [vm]
 This will create a tmux session with 2 windows: